lmas/feedloggr/README.md

 Installation
 --------------------------------------------------------------------------------

-    go install github.com/lmas/feedloggr2
+    go install github.com/lmas/feedloggr

 Usage
 --------------------------------------------------------------------------------

 For a list of available flags and commands:

-    feedloggr2 -h
+    feedloggr -h

 You can create a new config file by running:

-    feedloggr2 -example > .feedloggr2.conf
+    feedloggr -example > .feedloggr.conf

-You should then edit `.feedloggr2.conf` and add in your RSS/Atom feeds.
+You should then edit `.feedloggr.conf` and add in your RSS/Atom feeds.
 The format of the config is [TOML](https://github.com/toml-lang/toml).

 When you're done editting the config, you can test it and make sure there's no errors in it:

-    feedloggr2 -test
+    feedloggr -test

 If no errors are shown, you're good to go.

 Now that you have a working config, it's time to start collect news from your feeds and create a new web page showing all the collected news:

-    feedloggr2
+    feedloggr

 When it's done you should be able to browse the newly generated pages, found inside the output directory that was specified in the config file.